ZSL 200 logo

 American mink and water voles

 American mink are a medium-sized member of the weasel family.
-A non-native predator, they originally escaped or were released from fur farms in the 1920s.
-American mink are very successful predators of water voles; female mink can enter the burrow of a water vole to catch them, making natural water vole predator avoidance behaviour useless.
-Mink also predate on many other native species like nesting birds, fish and amphibians.
+A non-native predator, that originally escaped or were released from fur farms in the 1920s, American mink are very efficient predators of water voles.
+For example, female mink can enter water vole burrows with ease and predate a mother and her pups, meaning healthy water vole colonies can quickly go locally extinct when discovered by this predator.
+Mink also predate on a wide range of native waterfowl, amphibians and birds, such as kingfishers and sand martins.

 American mink in the grass, a non-native invasive predator of water voles in the UK.